 - The player can copy players and towns from + to e+.
 The player can only take a few things with them, such as their name, birthdate, fishing and insect catching records, their personal patterns, and their item catalog.
 The duplicated subjects are not deleted from the + version, and are still fully accessible there.

-- The Post Office can now hold up to five sections for saved letters, each with 160 slots, on the same Memory Card or different ones, allowing the player to save up to 800 letters.
+- The Post Office can now hold up to five sections for saved letters, each with 160 slots, either on the same Memory Card or on multiple ones, allowing the player to save up to 800 letters.

 - All holidays in Animal Crossing were transferred over to e+ version as well, but additional events were vaguely mentioned, including how certain neighbors will wear hats during Christmas Eve and the Harvest Festival, and how the player's mother will send letters about Tanabata (Festival of the Stars) and Mamemaki (Bean Throwing Festival).